jvmdo/excursia-travel-app/README.md

   - excursia-roteiros-de-viagem.vercel.app
   - excursia-itinerary-maker.vercel.app

+- Groq
+  - Quantos tokens disponíveis?

 ### Gepeto

 - Bugs
   - PDF output is not pretty formatted as is was before refactor
   - Toast validation in form not showing at all.
 Replace Toaster by shadcn Sonner and fix the problems.

-- Improve
-  - Loading while generating itinerary: it should display a beautiful gradient loading bar placeholder as before;

 - Propose DX and UX improvement using react and next latest features
   - server actions?